Flip in Blazor Diagram Component

 How to Change Group Flip Mode

-The FlipMode of a group node also behave similarly to those of normal nodes.
-However,When you apply a flip mode to a group node, it takes precedence over any flip mode set on its child nodes, overriding their individual settings.
+The FlipMode of a group node behaves similarly to that of normal nodes.
+However,when a flip mode is applied to a group node, it takes precedence over any flip mode set on its child nodes, overriding their individual settings.

 For example, in the below code,